metacpan/metacpan-web/CONTRIBUTING.md

 News.md file at the top level of metacpan-web so that it will appear in our news feed.

+If you aren't using the VM, remember to enable the pre-commit hook before you start working.

+    sh git/setup.sh

 These links will get you going quickly:

   * [Using our developer VM](https://github.com/CPAN-API/metacpan-developer) to get you going in minutes (depending on bandwidth)